Zapier vs Make.com 2026: Which Saves More Time for Bloggers & Creators?

 For example:

-That kind of workflow is very easy in Zapier.
+That kind of workflow is easy in Zapier.

 Once you understand Make.com, the visual builder becomes a strength.
 But on day one, Zapier feels smoother.